 In the project that started in May 2020, we have been involved from the basic planning stage of the lively space, listening to the opinions of local organizations and townspeople representatives, and considering the functions that should be introduced.

-Currently, we are working on the overall concept design of the new building, as well as developing the facility name and logo, and we are supporting town hall staff, the chamber of commerce, and the local NPO designated to manage it, together with related companies such as Renaissance, in launching operations in preparation for the building's opening, with the aim of ensuring sustainable operations.
+Currently, we are working on the overall concept design of the new government building, the facility name, and the logo development.
+We are also supporting the launch of operations for the new building, working with government staff, the Chamber of Commerce, and the local NPO that will be managing the facility, in collaboration with related companies such as Renaissance, with the aim of ensuring sustainable operation."

 Hashimoto is the project manager (PM) for this project.
 I have been working on the project in cooperation with not only the members of the company but also the people in charge of many related companies.